-Author has written 58 stories for Warcraft, Ben 10, Naruto, Legacy of Kain, Angel, StarCraft, Inuyasha, iCarly, Transformers/Beast Wars, Batman Begins/Dark Knight, Malcolm in the Middle, Harry Potter, Bleach, Star Wars, Suite Life series, Hey Arnold, Code Lyoko, Death Note, Secret Saturdays, and Girl Meets World.
+Author has written 69 stories for Warcraft, Ben 10, Naruto, Legacy of Kain, Angel, StarCraft, Inuyasha, iCarly, Transformers/Beast Wars, Batman Begins/Dark Knight, Malcolm in the Middle, Harry Potter, Bleach, Star Wars, Suite Life series, Hey Arnold, Code Lyoko, Death Note, Pokémon, Fullmetal Alchemist, Dragon Ball Z, Secret Saturdays, Girl Meets World, Katekyo Hitman Reborn!, and A song of Ice and Fire.

 Welcome to my revamped profile and to start with here’s a list of some of my favorites in alphabetical order.

-Favorites Anime/Manga: Bleach, Dragonball/Z/GT/, Fullmetal Alchemist/Brotherhood, Naruto, Yu Yu Hakusho.
+Favorites Anime/Manga: Bleach, Code Geass, Dragonball/Z/GT/, Fullmetal Alchemist/Brotherhood, Naruto, Yu Yu Hakusho.

-Favorite Video Game Series: Diablo, Legacy of Kain, Mass Effect, Starcraft, Warcraft.
+Favorite Video Game Series: Diablo, Hearthstone, Legacy of Kain, Mass Effect, Starcraft, Warcraft.

 Favorite Books: Harry Potter, Warcraft Novels

-Favorite Movies: Harry Potter, Lord of the Rings, Pirates of the Caribbean
+Favorite Movies: Batman: The Dark Knight, Harry Potter, The Hobbit Trilogoy, Lord of the Rings, Pirates of the Caribbean, Star Wars

-Favorite TV Shows: Angel, Aqua Teen Hunger Force(All), Castle, Doctor Who, NCIS/Los Angeles/New Orleans, Pawn Stars, Supernatural
+Favorite TV Shows: Angel, Aqua Teen Hunger Force(All), Buffy the Vampire Slayer, Castle, Doctor Who, NCIS/Los Angeles/New Orleans

 When it comes down to it I read stories because the summary managed to grab my attention and made me curious enough to read it.
 Though I continue to read the chaptered story or one-shot based on the path it takes from start to finish.
 So if it continues along a path I enjoy and make sense for the story I’ll continue with it and depending on how much I liked it I would add to my favorite/alert lists.